 Other programs within the department, such as our guest artist concert programming, World Premiere Composition Series, The Nelhybel Collection, The Scranton Brass Seminar, and Scranton Brass Orchestra, closely coordinate programming with the student ensembles and offer unique opportunities for student musicians in the ensembles to hear, observe, interact and perform with a variety of world class musicians and artist-teachers.

-Regional high school students enrolled in the University's High School Scholars program are welcome to become members of the ensembles as an additional benefit of their enrollment in the program, and all high school juniors and seniors considering application to Scranton for future years are encouraged to contact Performance Music to arrange to sit in on a rehearsal, meet the staff, attend a concert, or tour the building.
+High school juniors and seniors considering application to Scranton for future years are encouraged to contact Performance Music to arrange to sit in on a rehearsal, meet the staff, attend a concert, or tour the building.

 THIS AREA CURRENTLY BEING UPDATED - PLEASE CHECK BACK SOON!

-Small instrumental and vocal ensembles: Saxophone Choir, Low Brass Ensemble, Flute Septet, String Quartet, Trumpet Choir, small vocal groups, and other soloists, duos, and small ensembles will be preparing for their performances in the General Recital and some of the full ensemble concerts, in addition to performances for in-house University events such as Open Houses, special convocations, and Commencement weekend.
+Small instrumental and vocal ensembles: Saxophone Choir, Low Brass Ensemble, Flute Septet, String Quartet, Trumpet Choir, small vocal groups, and other soloists, duos, and small ensembles will be preparing for their performances in the General Recital and Brass Attack recital with Dr. Wycliffe Gordon (H. '06), in addition to performances for in-house University events such as Admissions Preview Day and Commencement weekend events.